muratk3n/thirdwave/en/README.md

 ---

 Switzerland doesnt join anything.
 EU, NATO..
 But they wouldn't join UN either, for a long time?
-Get this, North Korea joined before them.
+Tidbit; North Korea joined before them.
 The only country who joined after did not exist before that time.
-Wassup!
+Whatup

 ---